-The conceptual framework adopted by Norfolk State University's professional education programs describes the vision and purpose of the School of Education to prepare educators to work in PreK-12 Schools.
+The conceptual framework adopted by Norfolk State University's professional education programs describes the vision and purpose of the School of Education to prepare educators to work in PreK-12 schools.
 Consistent with the institution's mission, its focus is to prepare competent, compassionate, collaborative and committed leaders capable of meeting the diverse needs of all learners.
 Supported by a strong knowledge base, the conceptual framework provides a system for ensuring coherence and a well-articulated professional commitment to knowledge, teaching competence, leadership, and student learning.
-This is reflected in the curriculum, instruction and clinical experiences provided to develop the knowledge, skills and dispositions that are valued in teachers and other professional School personnel.
+This is reflected in the curriculum, instruction and clinical experiences provided to develop the knowledge, skills and dispositions that are valued in teachers and other professional school personnel.

 Norfolk State University seeks to prepare educators who demonstrate the competencies for effective teaching and leadership and accept the responsibility for students for which they are responsible.
 The current emphasis on accountability demands it.
-The competence strand focuses on the knowledge and skills to be acquired and is drawn from many sources (the professional specialty organizations, i.e., the Council for Accreditation of Counseling Education and Related Programs, CAEP, the National Board for Professional Teaching Standards, Virginia Department of Education, SCHEV, INTASC) and research.
+The competence strand focuses on the knowledge and skills to be acquired and is drawn from many sources (the professional specialty organizations, i.e. the National Science Teachers Association and the Educational Leadership Constituent Council, CAEP, the National Board for Professional Teaching Standards, Virginia Department of Education, INTASC) and research.